syntax-tree/hast/readme.md

 ```

 Property names are keys on **[Properties][dfn-properties]** objects and reflect
+HTML,
+SVG,
+ARIA,
+XML,
+XMLNS,
-HTML, SVG, ARIA, XML, XMLNS, or XLink attribute names.
+or XLink attribute names.
+Often,
-Often, they have the same value as the corresponding attribute (for example,
+they have the same value as the corresponding attribute
+(for example,
-`id` is a property name reflecting the `id` attribute name), but there are some
+`id` is a property name reflecting the `id` attribute name),
-notable differences.
+but there are some notable differences.

 > These rules aren’t simple.
 > Use [`hastscript`][h] (or [`property-information`][pi] directly) to help.

 The following rules are used to transform HTML attribute names to property
 names.
-These rules are based on [how ARIA is reflected in the
+These rules are based on
+[how ARIA is reflected in the DOM][concept-aria-reflection] ([\[ARIA\]][aria]),
-DOM][concept-aria-reflection] ([\[ARIA\]][aria]), and differs from how some
+and differs from how some
+(older)
-(older) HTML attributes are reflected in the DOM.
+HTML attributes are reflected in the DOM.

-1. Any name referencing a combinations of multiple words (such as “stroke
+1. any name referencing a combinations of multiple words
-   miter limit”) becomes a camelcased property name capitalizing each word
+   (such as “stroke miter limit”) becomes a camelcased property name
-   boundary.
+   capitalizing each word boundary;
-   This includes combinations that are sometimes written as several words.
+   this includes combinations that are sometimes written as several words;
+   for example,
-   For example, `stroke-miterlimit` becomes `strokeMiterLimit`, `autocorrect`
+   `stroke-miterlimit` becomes `strokeMiterLimit`,
+   `autocorrect` becomes `autoCorrect`,
-   becomes `autoCorrect`, and `allowfullscreen` becomes `allowFullScreen`.
+   and `allowfullscreen` becomes `allowFullScreen`
-2. Any name that can be hyphenated, becomes a camelcased property name
+2. any name that can be hyphenated,
-   capitalizing each boundary.
+   becomes a camelcased property name capitalizing each boundary;
+   for example,
-   For example, “read-only” becomes `readOnly`.
+   “read-only” becomes `readOnly`
-3. Compound words that are not used with spaces or hyphens are treated as a
+3. compound words that are not used with spaces or hyphens are treated as a
-   normal word and the previous rules apply.
+   normal word and the previous rules apply;
+   for example,
+   “placeholder”,
+   “strikethrough”,
-   For example, “placeholder”, “strikethrough”, and “playback” stay the same.
+   and “playback” stay the same
-4. Acronyms in names are treated as a normal word and the previous rules apply.
+4. acronyms in names are treated as a normal word and the previous rules apply;
+   for example,
-   For example, `itemid` become `itemId` and `bgcolor` becomes `bgColor`.
+   `itemid` become `itemId` and `bgcolor` becomes `bgColor`

 ###### Exceptions

 Some jargon is seen as one word even though it may not be seen as such by
 dictionaries.
+For example,
-For example, `nohref` becomes `noHref`, `playsinline` becomes `playsInline`,
+`nohref` becomes `noHref`,
+`playsinline` becomes `playsInline`,
 and `accept-charset` becomes `acceptCharset`.

 The HTML attributes `class` and `for` respectively become `className` and
 `htmlFor` in alignment with the DOM.
-No other attributes gain different names as properties, other than a change in
+No other attributes gain different names as properties,
-casing.
+other than a change in casing.

 ###### Notes